ag-sanjjeev/URL-Validator/README.md

 ## &#9873; Installation
 To install the project, follow these steps:

-If you want to see demo or run on any device with Internet then follow this [URL Validator Link](https://arathinai.blogspot.com/p/url-validator.html).
+If you want to see demo or run on any device with Internet then follow this [URL Validator](https://arathinai.blogspot.com/p/url-validator.html).

 Otherwise to run on your device without Internet then follow the below steps:
 - Clone the repository to your local machine or Download this repository.